Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

+Our approach thus works for a wide class of Artin stacks, which we call stacks of DT type (see Definition~\ref{stack of dt type}).
+Based on our discussion here, their two main characteristics can be summarized as the existence of a good moduli space and a derived enhancement that is $(-1)$-shifted symplectic.

-One needs to check that moduli stacks of semistable complexes fit into this context, admitting good moduli spaces, and their Kirwan partial desingularizations are proper DM stacks.
-This is the case by the recent results of \cite{AlpHalpHein}, which combine the theory of good moduli spaces with the notion of $\Theta$-reductivity introduced in \cite{ThetaRed}, and apply to a wide range of stacks, including the ones appearing in the present paper.
+Moduli stacks of semistable complexes fit into this context.
+This is the case by the recent results of \cite{AlpHalpHein}, which combine the theory of good moduli spaces with the notion of $\Theta$-reductivity introduced in \cite{ThetaRed}, and apply to the stacks considered in the present paper.

-Finally, the deformation invariance of the DTK invariant follows from the compatibility of the Kirwan partial desingularization with base change and the recent results on stability conditions in \cite{familystab}.
+Finally, the deformation invariance of the DTK invariant follows from the compatibility of the intrinsic stabilizer reduction with base change and the recent results on stability conditions in \cite{familystab}.